Destination in its own right

 The regulations around service areas were reviewed in 2013, and this was one of many rules to be removed.
 The government at the time wanted businesses to invest to help the economy grow, and they made a lot of noise about how motorways could now play a key role in that.

 Now service areas would have to prove that any ancillary facilities they build wouldn't affect their core purpose, by still having enough parking spaces and toilets for tired drivers.
 They would also need to submit a transport assessment which shows that the roads around the service area would be able to safely accommodate the additional traffic.
-If those points are satisfied, both motorway and A-road service areas are now free to build whatever additional facilities they like.
+If those points were satisfied, both motorway and A-road service areas were free to build whatever additional facilities they liked, despite a vague reference in the policy to "low trip mileage".

-In the following years service areas have been built as part of business parks or new housing developments, and Extra started actively promoting their service areas to local residents with leaflets and billboards.
+In the following years service areas were built as part of business parks or new housing developments, and Extra started actively promoting their service areas to local residents with leaflets and billboards.
 Beaconsfield gained a pub in 2014, which was aimed more at residents than motorists.

 The phrase "destination in its own right" was used by PizzaLuxe in October 2021, but this time they were talking about how they were intending their new branch at Peterborough to become a destination.